nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **Note:** The lifelines for `FilterCommandParser` and `FilterCommand` should end at destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+:information_source: **Note:** The lifelines for `RosterCommandParser` and `RosterCommand` should end at destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>

-The following activity diagram summarizes what happens when a user executes the filter command:
+The following activity diagram summarizes what happens when a user executes the roster command:

 <center>
 <img alt="FilterActivityDiagram" src="images/DeveloperGuideImage/FilterActivityDiagram.png"/>